First-order methods for Stochastic Variational Inequality problems with Function Constraints

 In this paper, we consider the following monotone variational inequality problem

 where $\wt{X}\subset \Rbb^n $ is a closed convex set and $F$ is a {\em monotone} operator.
-The variational inequality problem formed in~\eqref{eq:FCVI} has a variety of applications in finance, economics, transportation, communication and many others.
+We denote this problem as VI$(F, \wt{X})$.
+The variational inequality problem formed in~\eqref{eq:FCVI} has a variety of applications in finance, economics, transportation, communication, and many others.
 We refer to \cite{facchinei2003finite} for a review of the classic applications.
-There is also a growing interest in solving constrained min-max optimization, an important class of VI, that includes robust optimization~\cite{ben2002robust}, generative adversarial networks~\cite{goodfellow2020generative}, and reinforcement learning~\cite{bertsekas2011approximate}.
+There is also a growing interest in solving constrained min-max optimization, an important class of VI, that includes robust optimization~\citep{ben2002robust}, generative adversarial networks~\citep{goodfellow2020generative}, and reinforcement learning~\citep{bertsekas2011approximate}.

-In recent studies on VI problems, it has often been assumed that it is easy to project onto the set $\wt{X}$.
-However, this paper considers a more general setting in which the projection requirement onto set $\wt{x}$ is relaxed.
+The majority of works on VI problems assume that projection onto the set $\wt{X}$ is easy.
+However, this paper considers a more general setting where the projection requirement onto set $\wt{X}$ is relaxed.
 Specifically, the domain set $\wt{X}$ is formed by the intersection of two sets: